August 4

 St. John Vianney

-His Humble Beginings
+His Humble beginnings

-The Road Seems Rough
+The Road Seems rough.

 The French Revolution brought a temporary halt to John’s studies.
 In 1809, he was drafted into the French Army.
 However, due to his frail health, he missed his recruiting call.
 In 1812, he returned to Ecully and resumed his studies.
-Still struggling with his studies due to his limited intelligence, he had to take philosophy classes in French, not in Latin, and failed many of his examinations (after several attempts, John eventually passed his courses).
-The priest who tutored him persuaded the bishop to ordain John for his holiness, not for intelligence.
+Still struggling with his studies due to his limited intelligence, he had to take philosophy classes in French, not Latin, and failed many of his examinations (after several attempts, John eventually passed his courses).
+The priest who tutored him persuaded the bishop to ordain John for his holiness, not for his intelligence.
 And so, John was ordained deacon in June 1815 and later on as a priest on August 12 of the same year.

 The Holy Man of Ars

 In 1824, with the help of Catherine Lassagne and Benedicta Lardet, Fr.
 Vianney established La Providence, a home for orphan girls.
 He taught catechism to children and offered personal penances for his flock.
-He preached powerful sermons, reminding his flock of God’s mercy and love and that He could forgive sins, no matter how grave they are.
+He preached powerful sermons, reminding his flock of God’s mercy and love and that He could forgive sins, no matter how grave they were.

 Five Interesting Facts About St. John Vianney